 Why we collect information about you

-Homerton University Hospital NHS Foundation Trust keeps records about the health care and treatment you receive as one of our patients.
+Homerton Healthcare NHS Foundation Trust keeps records about the health care and treatment you receive as one of our patients.
 This helps to ensure that you receive the best possible care from us.
 It helps you because:

 - Accurate and up-to-date information assists us in providing you with the right care

 - Full information is readily available if you see another doctor or are referred to a specialist or another part of the NHS